ktm-etechnologies/ktm-etechnologies.github.io/index.md

-## About KTM Technologies
+## About KTM E-Technologies

-At KTM Technologies we are specializing in development of light-weight electric vehicles, automotive components and related engineering activities.
+At KTM E-Technologies we are specializing in development of light-weight electric vehicles, automotive components and related engineering activities.
 Services include concept studies and prototype vehicle development, market research and benchmark, mechanical- and electrical design, supplier